armin-reichert/pacman-javafx/README.md

 ## How to build

-You need to have a [JDK 21](https://www.oracle.com/java/technologies/downloads/#java21) installed on your computer.
+You need to have a [JDK 21](https://www.oracle.com/java/technologies/downloads/#java21) and [Git](https://github.com/git-guides/install-git) installed on your computer.

 ### Clone repository (only first time)